alandler/alandler.github.io/index.markdown

 <h1>Welcome to my website {{page.title}}!</h1>
             <h5>{{ "Hello World!" | downcase }}</h5>
             <p>I'm not sure I get the point of using Jekyll at the moment but here we are.</p>
+            <p>I am the sort of front-end developer that is thrilled when their ugly website loads.
+It's the small things in life.</p>
 </body>